Bankoga/golem/docs/config_rules.md

   - layer dict
     - name: layer_name
       - used as key for layers dict inside a region
-    - point_size: number of cells at a point (i.e. destination) in the layer
+    - point_size: number of cells at a point (i.e. pod) in the layer
     - cells list: a list of tuples of cell type, and percent of cells in layer
       - cell type
         - cell morphology